 2. Derwent Reservoirs

 This wonderful 15 mile cycle hugs the sides of three reservoirs in the Upper Derwent Valley: Ladybower, Derwent and Howden.
-On a warm, sunny day, the intense blues and greens of water and pine is more reminiscent of the Mediterranean than the north of England.
+On a warm, sunny day, the intense blues and greens of water and pine in this part of the Peak District is more reminiscent of the Mediterranean than the north of England.

 Upper Derwent Reservoir (Shutterstock)